Getting Started in Fluorescent Minerals:

 6) Take a hike!
 The best thing about rocks and minerals is that they're everywhere!
 But be careful: be respectful of private property, and obey all regulations when hiking in local, state, and national parks.
 Most have strict regulations about what you can and can't take with you when you leave....

 7) Experiment with your lamp(s)!
-Even the small UV lamp included with my beginner's kit (or any other ultraviolet lamp) will reveal that many common household objects are fluorescent - I could tell you what many of them are, but that would spoil the fun of discovering them yourself!
+Even a small UV lamp will reveal that many common household objects are fluorescent - I could tell you what many of them are, but that would spoil the fun of discovering them yourself!

 8) Get your friends/family involved!
 The hobby is really contagious, in a good way.
 Although an individual can enjoy the hobby alone, it's a lot more fun in a group.
 Also, parents or grandparents can lend encouragement that is invaluable in getting started in any new endeavor.